SEARCH

 This little boxed garden has been blocked off, perhaps to stop rabbits or the family dog.
 I love the painted obelisks.
 Later in the season they will be covered in veggie vines.

-Wood raised garden beds with colorful trellis.
+Raised beds with colorful obelisks

 12Community Victory Garden